Where are Cross Country meets held?

 What do parents do at meets?

 Parents should wear your Roswell spirit wear and are encouraged to cheer on their athlete, their friends and the team (we’re kind of a family!)
 Parents do not go as early as the buses but arrive at the meet in time to see the races that interest them.
 Be sure to allow ample for parking and walking to the meet start.
 Many meets charge $ for parking and/or admission.
 Roswell will have two tents set up to use as a “base” for the team and also a meeting place for families.
 Parents can cheer on the runners from various points along the course and may want to bring a folding chair to use while waiting between races.
 Do not attempt to “run with” any runner during a race to help pace the runner.
 A runner will be disqualified if anyone outside of the race runs alongside a runner as it will be interpreted as helping with pacing.
 Be aware of the “borders” of the course and stay off the course route when runners are anywhere near, crossing only when no runners are in sight!

 What if a runner has an inhaler?

 If a runner has an inhaler, he/she should run the race with the inhaler.
 Do not keep the inhaler in your bag at the tent.
 The tent can often be a very long distance from where you need the inhaler.
 It is a difficult and stressful task for someone else to find an inhaler for the runner who needs it in the middle or end of a race.

 What if a runner gets injured at practice or at a meet?

 Tell the coaches as soon as possible.
-If practicing at Roswell, a trainer may be available and coaches will attend to athlete.
-If a runner gets hurt or feels too ill on the race course, do not enter course or touch runner (unless life threatening).
+If practicing at Roswell, a trainer may be available and coaches will attend to the athlete.
+If a runner gets hurt or feels too ill on the race course, do not enter the course or touch runner (unless life-threatening).
 Let the runner decide to leave the race on their own.
 Entering the course can disqualify the runner.

 How do I follow all of the Roswell Cross Country happenings?
 Can I find out race results and details?